tldr-pages/tldr/pages/common/uniq.md

 > Output the unique lines from the given input or file
 > Compare the adjacent files in input (file or standard input) and outputs unique lines

-- Finding unique words in a given file
+- Find unique words in a file

 `sort words.txt | uniq`